“Lies, and the Lying Liars Who Tell Them:

 There are some major, very serious, issues discussed in these pages.
 So serious, that without the humor, would be much harder to take.
 While this book is indeed serious, it’s also very, very funny.

-In the end, Mr. Franken believes “We have to fight back.
+Mr. Franken believes “We have to fight back.
 But we can’t fight like they do.
 They fight with lies.
 We can’t do that.
 We have to fight them with the truth.”

 This book may open your eyes to what some of that truth really is.